dchosnek/ansible-pi/roles/configure_ufw/README.md

 # Configure UFW role

-This role will install UFW (Ucomplicated firewall) and configure it to block all traffic except SSH (which is required for Ansible to continue to work).
-It will also set UFW to `allow` traffic for one predefined application.
+This role will install, configure, and enable the UFW (Ucomplicated firewall) service.
+The role will disable IPv6, allow OpenSSH (required for Ansible to continue to work), and allow a list of applications specified through a variable.

+This role will *add* rules that `allow` applications.
+It will not remove or change existing rules.
+Therefore, this role can be used by multiple playbooks to `allow` many applications on the same host.

+Those applications are specified by name and must exist in one of the files in the `/etc/ufw/applications.d/` directory.

 To see which applications are available on the host: